fablabbcn/smartcitizen-docs/docs/Data Analysis.md

 </div>

 All this structure is filled up at the test creation with a dedicated script, saving future time to understand mismatching reading units, timestamps formats and so on.

-!!! info "Create your tests"
-    Visit the guide on [organising your data](/Sensor%20Analysis%20Framework/guides/Organise%20your%20data)

 #### Exploratory data analysis